UK Council for Psychotherapy

 Life Change, adaptation, life transformation, life transition, managing change in life, people change, change your life, change of life, change your life - counselling and psychotherapy in central London, Camden

-Life Transformation, Alchemy On the one hand, our belief in the alchemy of change, transformation, could be seen as mysterious, magical thinking, yet on the other hand something important, not quite tangible or logical may be emerging for us, as we transform our energies - even through setbacks as we recognise the value of everything, focusing on the pure gold within.
+Life Transformation, Alchemy On the one hand, our belief in the alchemy of change, transformation, could be seen as mysterious, magical thinking, yet on the other hand something important (yet maybe unknown), not quite tangible or logical could be emerging for us, maybe transforming our energies - even through setbacks as we recognise the value of everything, focusing on the pure gold within.
 Some of us may be at an important turning point, where the ingredients of our life come together, acting as a catalyst, simmering away, and are brought to the boil (see also Wind Of Change).
 The issues & concerns we have (some may be of an existential nature), important though they are (including our uncomfortable emotions), may also be seen as symptoms, carrying messages or experienced as a force of energy, the momentum of which may be pointing towards something (often unconsciously) on the cusp of changing for us.
 New perspectives may emerge as we transform any limiting beliefs, concrete thinking.
 Counselling & psychotherapy considers not only our immediate concerns, underlying symptoms (see also Therapy Approach - Working With You, Viewing Issues Also As Symptoms With A Backstory & Story Going Forward), blind spots but also our imagination, what else might be happening & emerging, transforming for us in our life, pointing to our growth, so we can become who we want to be.
 And as we transform, so too may our relationship.
 Before we transform, trusting the process of change may be important.
-Some may have likened this moment of readiness to change as similar to an alchemical process, as if things align between personal energy and universal energy (see also Physical Wellbeing - Body Vitality & Breathing), crystallising something apparently worthless, transmuting into something precious, powerful, important, yet unknown.
+Some may have likened this moment of readiness to change as similar to an alchemical process, as if things align between personal energy and universal energy (see also Physical Wellbeing - Being Well, Body Vitality & Breathing), crystallising something apparently worthless, transmuting into something precious, powerful, important, yet unknown.
 In this space our concept of time may bend and we may sense an interconnectedness between our past, present & future.
 How we experience our senses & reality may be different.
 These important moments, transformations, through the readiness of time, like nature rejuvenating itself, through its seasons (for example winters' gestations, springs' renewal, summers' growth, autumns' harvest and the return of winter), darkness (see also Inconsolable, Dark Night Of The Soul) & light, from losses & little deaths (in the form of disappointments, partings, separations (see also Overcoming Fear Of Rejection, Fear Of Loss, Abandonment Issues), endings, each evening and sunset, the ending of a day, each exhalation and transition), deaths - literal & non-literal, may also point towards renewal, births & rebirths occurring and regenerating throughout our life.
 Opening to these unknown or even chaotic roads - some of this may be connected to our past.
 (As Friedrich Nietzsche stated: "One must still have chaos in oneself to be able to give birth to a dancing star"), having the courage to include & allow this chaos (and our suffering, shadow, life crisis), remaining centred and grounded, holding our grace, may be an important, vital part of our alchemical journey towards change, insight and transforming our life, our physical, emotional (e.g. transforming certain emotions - anger, frustration, irritation, guilt, shame), psychological, sexual (see also Union & Orgasmic Experiences) or spiritual energies into creative and imaginary forms - see also Relaxing Into Our Being - Being In Our Being, Being Fully Human, Soulful (e.g. stress into excitement or calmness, frustration towards positive action) and developing limitless fresh possibilities in everything sometimes through life's paradoxes, contradictions, conflicts, contrasts, dilemmas, ambivalence.
 This may now matter to us as may being open to the potential of love in its many forms, being a catalyst for transformation.
 A letting go of something in order for something else to emerge, transform, may be relevant to us.
 As we learn to mourn our losses, grieve, let go, transform negative thoughts, feelings, beliefs, behaviours (supported by us transforming attitude and perceptions maybe overlooking the visible in order to seek the hidden gold), we can take charge of our own script, relationship style & sense of identity, develop supportive habits, and a new phase of life, sense of personal power may emerge.
-For some, this transformation may be about living in the permanent tension between being authentic and inauthentic, changing what we are doing for the highest good, utilising our free will, journeying into our beliefs and thoughts, surrendering, allowing for something new to emerge, opening our heart, which for others may lead to spiritual enquiry.
-When given space, love itself, when we tune into it, can be transformational, healing and the therapy can be a containing space to explore these movements, moments where we change & transform, expanding, integrating, yet consolidate and stay the same.
+For some, this transformation may be about living in the permanent tension between being authentic and inauthentic, changing what we are doing for the highest good, utilising our free will, journeying into our beliefs and thoughts, surrendering, allowing for something new to emerge, opening our heart, which for others may lead to spiritual enquiry, as we may experience transformation as ultimately spiritual - divine alchemy in a liminal space.
+When given space, tuned into love, this can be transformational, healing and the therapy can be a containing space to explore these movements, moments where we change & transform, expanding, integrating, yet consolidate and stay the same.
 (For some our experience of transformation can be experienced as enlightenment - whether a process or a event, and either way take us closer to our essence.)
 Where we place our attention is where we place, transmute our energy, so utilising our focus, attention, concentration towards what we envision may also be part of our transformation.

 The cave you fear to enter holds the treasure you seek.
 Joseph Campbell